franciscop/franciscop.github.io/blog/a-javascript-of-two-worlds/readme.md

 **Github going down** or the whole **leftpad** ordeal is a catastrophe for a large corporation where hundreds of developer hours might get wasted.
 For a maker?
 Take a cup of tea, work on some long-needed docs, continue reading a book or have a stroll on the beach.
 It's not a big deal.

-Suddenly **the back button stops working**?
+Suddenly **the back button stops working** in an edge case?
 Add a library that introduces more subtle bugs or reinvent the whole back button manually.
 There's no time for either from a maker perspective.

 The **node_modules size** is ridiculous for compliance and it gets specially bad when installing several large tools.
 But well-picked crafted tools will save hundreds of hours for the makers.